techwizzdom/dromba/src/blog-posts/creators-business-model.md

 - Work more, or
 - Raise prices.

-But there is a limit - day is never longer than 24 hours, and the hourly rate cannot go to infinite.
+But there is a limit - the day is never longer than 24 hours, and the hourly rate cannot go infinite.

 Another way to increase income is by hiring people, but then, you’re evolving into an agency business model.
 To earn more money, you need to raise prices and hire people.

 It is scalable.
-But way harder then the other way of earning:
+But way harder than the other way of earning:

 ### 2. Selling products: